davidinfosec/task-runway/README.md

 3. Download the [.NET framework dependency](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.100-windows-x64-installer) after the install, if necessary.

 Note (the installer will do these for you, but good to know):
-- keep the app_icon.ico in the same path as the executable
 - keep the config.txt in the same path as the executable

 Thank you for using Task Runway.
 I hope it helps you as much as it helped me.